A Complete Guide to Chondroitin for Dogs

 What Is Chondroitin?

 Chondroitin is a compound that naturally exists in the bodies of both humans and dogs.
-Chondroitin is a major component of cartilage (which comprises joints, spine, ears, lungs, and more) and helps joint fluid absorb into the body’s connective tissue.
-Therefore, chondroitin plays a significant role in producing new cartilage.
-Some studies also suggest that chondroitin may even block enzymes that break down cartilage.
+It’s a major component of cartilage and helps joint fluid absorb into connective tissue.
+Therefore, chondroitin plays a significant role in producing new cartilage and may even block enzymes that break it down.

 The Use of Chondroitin for Dogs